gohugoio/hugo/content/functions/readfile.md

 ---
-title: readfile
-linktitle: readFile
+title: readFile
-description: Reads a file from disk relative to the current project working directory and converts it into a string.
+description: Reads a file from disk relative to the current project working directory and returns a string.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01